Advantages of Homeschooling

 4. Calmer household

-I say this with a pinch of salt because I’m not sure our house would appear calm to a fly on the wall.
+I say this with a pinch of salt because to a fly on the wall, our house would probably not appear calm.

-However, not having to get everyone out of the door in time for school is a huge advantage.
+However, I could not even contemplate getting us all out of the door in time for school.

 5. Rest days